sehoxjeong/sehoxjeong/README.md

 Modeling interconnectedness, contagion effects, peer effects or any other interactions among economic agents via networks.
 ### Applications of machine learning
 (Introduction to be Updated.)
 Machine learning for macroeconomics and finance.
+For both theoretical and empirical models.

 ## 👨‍🎓 Education